morag11/hangShrek/README.md

 ## How to Run

-1. Download or clone this hangShrek repository.
+- Download or clone this hangShrek repository.

-2. Go to your terminal and cd to the 'hangman' folder.
+- Go to your terminal and cd to the 'hangman' folder.

-3. Once you are in the hangman folder start the application with
+- Once you are in the hangman folder start the application with:
 ### `npm start`
 All required packages will be downloaded at this point, and you shouldn't need to download any other dependencies.